 In the 2015/16 season Jamie will become the Hallé’s Associate Conductor, conducting the orchestra in Manchester and around the country, furthering the strong relationship he has established during the course of his tenure as Assistant Conductor.
-Phillips is Music Director of the Hallé Youth Orchestra and they toured Germany in Summer 2014.
+Phillips is Music Director of the Hallé Youth Orchestra and they toured Germany in summer 2014.
 He is also heavily involved in many of the Hallé’s education programmes and concerts; last season he conducted 14 schools concerts with the orchestra, seen by 20,000 children from across the North West.

 Jamie Phillips is a committed advocate of new music and in September 2014 a recording of the music of Scottish composer Helen Grime made jointly with Sir Mark Elder and the Hallé Orchestra will be released on the NMC Label.
-He is also founder and principal conductor of the Birmingham Festival Orchestra, conducting concerts each season including repertoire such as Richard Strauss’s Ein Heldeneleben, and Mahler’s Sixth Symphony in August 2014.
+He is also founder and principal conductor of the Birmingham Festival Orchestra, conducting concerts each season including repertoire such as Richard Strauss Ein Heldeneleben, and Mahler Symphony No.6.

 Jamie Phillips is represented by Jessica Ford at Intermusica.